gvbsxmoon/scalapay-assessment/scalapay-api/README.md

 The other available scripts are:

--   `npm run build`: Build the application for production.
+-  `npm run start:dev`: Start the development server.
--  `npm run Test`: Run the test suite.
+-  `npm run test`: Run the test suite.
--   `npm run start:prod`: Start the application in production mode.
+-  `npm run test:cov`: Run the test suite and show the coverage.

 ## Docker